ipirangad3v/jetpack-compose-bible/README.md

 App ui made with Jetpack Compose.

-App architecture is a combination of MVVM with Clean Arquitecture
+App architecture is a combination of MVVM with Clean Arquitecture.

 ## Package estructure